Client Service Participation

 The example below illustrates the use of separate entries for each Status, for Client: Adam Boshell relative to his participation in Day Services delivered from the Melbourne (HQ) Site:

-Adam first enquired about participating in Day Services at the Melbourne HQ Site on the 3rd of June, 2019.
+Adam first enquired about participating in Day Services at the Melbourne HQ Site on the 12th of April, 2021.
 A Client record was created for him, along with an entry in the 'Client Service Participation' section of his Client record.
-This included information about the relevant Site, Service, Status (e.g. Enquiry), Start Date (e.g. 3/6/2019), and Key Support Worker who handled his enquiry (e.g. Avis Kraig).
+This included information about the relevant Site, Service, Status (e.g. Intake), Start Date (e.g. 12/04/2021), and Key Support Worker who handled the Intake and Assessment process with him (e.g. Stacey Pieratt).

-Once Adam progressed to the waitlist for this Service, an End Date was entered in the Client Service Participation entry with the Status 'Enquiry'.
+Once Adam progressed to the waitlist for this Service, an End Date was entered in the Client Service Participation entry for the Status 'Intake'.
 A new entry was created with a Status of 'Waiting list' to reflect the time that he was added to the waiting list and the Key Support Worker supporting Adam through this phase.

-The same process was repeated for each subsequent Status i.e. 'Intake' and 'Active' as above.
+The same process was repeated for each subsequent Status i.e. 'Waiting List' to 'Active' as above.

 Information pertaining to this report is available in the Client Service Participation Report article, linked below.